21-Page Orthodontics Template Customisation in 43 Days — White-Label for a US Marketing Agency

 The Craft of Template Customisation

 21 pages of an orthodontics template customisation on the agency’s “Glowing” branded template — 11 service and treatment pages each specifying a distinct icon set and tri-colour combination in the Figma, 39 hours, 43 days.
-The agency flagged early that the template’s default icon set was repeating unchanged across every service page; the fix was to work through each page’s Figma frame and apply the per-page icon and colour variation the design required.
+The agency flagged early that the template’s default icon set was repeating unchanged across every service page.
+The fix was to work through each page’s Figma frame and apply the per-page icon and colour variation the design required.

 Snapshot